 5. Find a Development Team

 Unless you are a software development wizard, it is unlikely that you can program a SaaS application all by yourself.
 For this, you need to select an expert development team that will write the software application for you.
-These developers will take your idea and transform it into a working piece of software ready to be launched in the market.
+These developers will take your idea, build the SaaS application transforming it into a working piece of software ready to be launched in the market.

 The success of your SaaS product depends heavily on the skills and abilities of the development team behind it.
 That is what makes this step crucially important.
 When selecting the software development team, you will be faced with multiple options such as in-house development team, outsourcing, and freelance developers.